Yordan Alvarez Player Props: Astros vs. Brewers

-Yordan Alvarez -- with a slugging percentage of .789 in his past 10 games, including four home runs -- will be in action for the Houston Astros against the Milwaukee Brewers, with Colin Rea on the hill, on May 23 at 7:40 PM ET.
+Yordan Alvarez -- hitting .371 in his past 10 games -- will be in action for the Houston Astros against the Milwaukee Brewers, with Adrian Houser on the mound, on May 24 at 1:10 PM ET.

-He hit two homers in his most recent game (going 3-for-4) in his most recent appearance against the Brewers.
+He had a hitless performance in his most recent game (0-for-1) against the Brewers.

 Yordan Alvarez Game Info & Props vs. the Brewers